Nike-Inc/gimme-aws-creds/README.md

   - sms - OTP via SMS message
 - resolve_aws_alias - y or n.
 If yes, gimme-aws-creds will try to resolve AWS account ids with respective alias names (default: n).
 This option can also be set interactively in the command line using `-r` or `--resolve` parameter
 - remember_device - y or n.
 If yes, the MFA device will be remembered by Okta service for a limited time.
 This option can also be set interactively in the command line using `-m` or `--remember-device`
-- app_relay_state - used in an Org2Org configuration, set it to the target aws application configured in Okta Hub instance.
-It is typically something like https://something.okta[preview].com/home/amazon_aws/app_instance_id/something.
-You must also set `app_url` parameter to the Org2Org url app of your Okta Spoke instance.

 ## Usage